 At the main entrance to Fort Greely is the Visitors Center.
 Because Fort Greely is a Missile Defense site with a high level of security, depending on your status, you may be required to have someone sponsor you or have the correct ID.
 The Visitors Center hours of operation are Monday- Friday, 7:30 am to 4:30 pm.
 For information on accessing the post, you can call them at 907-873-3663.

 Army Community Services is located on the first floor in building 661.
 They are co-located with the Family Assistance Center for the ARNG and the Education Center.
-Army Community Service phone number is (907) 873-3284.
-The Employmnet Assistance, Financial Assistance and Volunteer Information number is (907) 873-2479.
-For the Loan Closet and Information and Referral call the main ACS number (907) 873-3284.
+Army Community Service phone number is (907) 873-2479/ DSN 317-873-2479.
+If you would like information on Employment Assistance, Financial Assistance, Lending Closet and Volunteer Information please call (907) 873-2479.
+If you would like information at Fort Wainwright on the above programs please call 907-353-4227 DSN 317-353-4227

 Defense Service Network (DSN) Dialing Instructions